 You’ll love this incredible soup!
 It’s packed with flavour, spices, vegetables and pulses.
 Not only healthy, it’s absolutely delicious – you’ll make it again and again.

-Guys I need to make a confession.
-I think… I have finally done it – and by it, I mean make not only the heartiest but also the tastiest soup I’ve ever made!
+I need to make a confession.
+I think I have finally done it – I’ve made not only the heartiest but also the tastiest soup I’ve ever made!

 This dish takes simple ingredients and turns them into the perfect combination of different flavours and textures.
 The base is created by using a combination of household spices (cumin, cinnamon, turmeric, smoked paprika and chilli) to create a real depth of smokey flavour that the whole family can enjoy and bulked out with earthy pulses and grains to keep you full and happy.

 Cumin is actually one of my secret ingredients in a lot of dishes including chilli’s, curries and soups–it adds this almost bitter smokey flavour that other spices just can’t bring to the plate that adds layers of flavour and just completely transforms a dish.

 Is it weird to have a love obsession with a spice?–because if it’s wrong, I don’t want to be right!
 But please don’t be scared about all the different spices that this recipe has.
 They perfectly balance each other out and means you’re able to easily adjust to your own heat and spice preference.

 I absolutely love spicy food after travelling around the Middle East for many years, so I always add in an extra pinch or two when I make this dish.
 Also, skip a few of the scarier and more intense spices if you are making this for a family of little ones.